Relationships and Enforced Chastity

 Red Flags: When Chastity Isn't the Answer

 If trust has been broken through infidelity, lies, or betrayal, chastity won't rebuild that foundation.
 Trust needs to be repaired through honest conversation, possibly counseling, and time before adding any new dynamics.
 Using chastity as a way to "prove" faithfulness or as punishment for past mistakes turns it into something punitive rather than loving.
+This connects directly to the trust-building principles that healthy chastity requires.

 When communication has broken down and you're already struggling to talk about basic relationship needs, adding the complexity of chastity will likely create more frustration.
 If you can't discuss everyday concerns openly, you're not ready for the ongoing conversations that healthy chastity requires.